-Martinez writes about and researches issues related to professional and organizational ethics, drawing on scholarship from the areas of ethics, compliance, corporate and securities law, workplace law, and equity and inclusion.
+Veronica Root Martinez is an expert in professional and organizational ethics.
+In her writing and research, Martinez draws on scholarship from the areas of ethics, compliance, corporate and securities law, workplace law, and equity and inclusion.
 She investigates the institutional mechanisms that organizations can utilize to (i) promote ethical norms within professional and organizational environments, (ii) improve long-term compliance with legal and regulatory requirements, and (iii) encourage the development of diversity and inclusion norms.

-Prior to her teaching career, she was a clerk on the U.S. Court of Appeals for the Fifth Circuit and an attorney at Gibson Dunn in Washington, D.C.
+Prior to teaching, she was a clerk on the U.S. Court of Appeals for the Fifth Circuit and an attorney at Gibson Dunn in Washington, D.C.
 She is a graduate of the University of Chicago Law School and Georgetown University, where she majored in Management and Marketing.